SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake-airflow.md

 ![Interactively run](img/4-9-interactively-run.png)

 Prophecy makes interactively testing the models incredibly easy!
 Simply click on the **(1) Play** button on any of the Gems and the model with all of it’s upstream dependencies will be executed.
 Once the model runs, the **(2) Result** icon appears.
 Click the Result icon to view a **(3) Sample** set of records.

+NEW SECTION -replace with copilot - COPILOT GENERATES CODE THAT IS HIGHLY STANDARDIZED AND WELL DOCUMENTED.
+Visual and code representations are equivalent.
+Modify visually or at the code view.

+NEW SECTION - replace with copilot - COPILOT MAKES suggestions at the code view too.

+NEW SECTION - copilot can fix errors

+NEW SECTION - copilot can EXPLAIN - document a model, define a commit message

 ## 5. Job Orchestration on Airflow